 - Undertake a visual inspection – as simple as it sounds, make sure there is nothing blocking the tracks.
 This can include any small rocks, bits of debris or objects.

 - Lubrication – apply lubricant to all moving parts of the garage door, including the hinges, pivot points, stems, locks and the arm bar.
 If your rollers are plastic then there is no need to grease them up as it only applies to metal.
 Lubricate the pulleys and allow for a garage door to be moved a few times to really work the lubricant through.Ensure that you are using a silicone or lithium based lubricant as it provides a much thicker coating that will stick to metal moving parts a lot longer.
 Do not use regular WD-40 as it is water based product and will prevent any grease from sticking.

-- Check the rollers – if they are more sliding than rolling, then they need replacement. it is a lot safer to leave it to professionals though so do not attempt to replace them yourself.
-Consider some alternatives rollers which are a lot quieter such as nylon or nylon covered steel.
+- Check the rollers – if they are more sliding than rolling, then they need replacement.
+It is a lot safer to leave it to professionals, so do not attempt to replace them yourself.
+Consider some alternative rollers which are a lot quieter such as nylon or nylon covered steel.

 Better left for the professionals

-- Strange noises – if the motor is making strange noises or has suddenly stopped working then there are a few simple steps (link to my garage door has stopped working) to consider but ultimately, if you are unsure then it is best to contact garage doors professionals who can visit, assess and safely fix the issue.
+- Strange noises – if the motor is making strange noises or has suddenly stopped working, then it is best to contact garage doors professionals who can visit, assess and safely fix the issue.